pts/small-io-sys/README.md

   Please note that the *upx* command-line tool doesn't even allow filter 0x06 for 8086 (16-bit) code longer than 64 KiB, so the filter had to be applied manually before running UPX.
+* LZMA compression settings (e.g. preset, pb, lc, mf, nice) have been manually tuned for this input, producing the smallest possible size using `xz --format=lzma -9e --lzma1=...`.
 * The decompressor code has been rewritten in assembly and optimized for size.
 For example, in *IO.SYS.win98sekbplx*:
   * The decompressor mode switches to i386 protected mode for the duration